guidomarchini/kalaha/README.md

 * Application: Just the controller.

 ## How to run
-Currently the main functionality is in the front end (see TODO section below)
+The ideal project would be to split into 2 different projects: BE and FE.

+Because of that, I decided to create two modules: backend and frontend, and they need to be run separately.

 > mvn install
 >
+> cd backend
+>
 > mvn spring-boot:run
+>
+> cd frontend
+>
+> mvn sprint-boot:run

-Then you can enter `localhost:8080` for the UI, and `localhost:8080/kalaha` for the api.
+Then you can enter `localhost:8081` for the UI, and `localhost:8080/kalaha` for the api.

 ### Api
 * `GET /kalaha` gets all kalaha games.